vuesence/vuesence-book/README.md

 ## Browser usage example

 The Vuesence Book can be run as a standalone web component in the browser.
-Vue.js and vuesence-book.umd.min.js must be loaded.
+Vue.js and vuesence-book module must be loaded.
 Vue-router must be disabled.

 ```html
 <!DOCTYPE html>